Blog | Entrepreneurship

 So how do you start something new (like investing or entrepreneurship) if your number-one partner isn’t interested?
 That’s the million-dollar question.

-1. Invest with your partner as a team.
 As the saying goes, two heads are better than one.
 That makes this option the most ideal.
 Investing involves an array of talents, and often couples who work together uncover talents they never knew they had.
 Learning a new skill together can be a wonderful opportunity for growth, and making joint decisions can really solidify your bond.
 Plus, you’ll be spending more time together as you work on your investments.
 So how do you broach this subject with your partner for the most effective outcome?
-Follow the steps I outlined above, starting with doing your homework long before this conversation takes place — the more questions you can confidently answer if he has doubts, the more likely he is to have an open mind about continuing the conversation.
+Follow the steps outlined above, starting with doing your homework long before this conversation takes place — the more questions you can confidently answer, the more likely your partner is to have an open mind about continuing the conversation.

-2. Invest on your own — with your partner’s support.
-Still can’t get him to budge and join you?
+Still can’t get them to budge and join you?
 Then, see step number two above: don’t take no for an answer.
-The next best thing would be to have the support of your partner (so you aren’t fighting an uphill battle), even if he’s not actively involved in the process.
-I’ve noticed that couples who fall into this category may not stay there — once the money starts rolling in, the husband’s interest level perks up and he no longer wants to remain a passive bystander.
+The next best thing would be to have the support of your partner (so you aren’t fighting an uphill battle), even if they’re not actively involved in the process.
+Some couples who fall into this category may not stay there — once the money starts rolling in, the partner’s interest level perks up and he no longer wants to remain a passive bystander.
 If this happens, you morph into option one!
 But even if it doesn’t, this isn’t a bad place to be.

-3. Invest on your own — without your partner’s support.
 Ok, sometimes you have to know when to walk away and this is one of those times.
-I’m not going to sugar coat it: This is a very tough position to be in.
+Let’s not sugar coat it: This is a very tough position to be in.
 You’re not only stepping into a whole new world, but you’re doing so without the support of your life partner.
 Again, once you succeed and have positive results, your spouse may turn around and become your biggest cheerleader.
 But if not, that’s OK too.
-Women in this situation often turn to other investors for support, and you can find a tribe of like-minded women by joining investment groups.
-Sometimes, being surrounded by people with similar goals and ambitions is all the support you need.
+People in this situation often turn to other investors for support, and you can find a tribe of like-minded people by joining investment groups.
+Sometimes, being surrounded by others with similar goals and ambitions is all the support you need.

-Getting him to say yes
+Getting them to say yes

-Ultimately, you’ll need to tailor your approach to your husband’s personality of course — the better you know your “opponent,” the more likely you are to get what you want out of negotiations.
-For instance, it helps to anticipate his reactions and/or objections so that you have a thoughtful, confident response prepared.
+Ultimately, you’ll need to tailor your approach to your partner’s personality of course — the better you know your “opponent,” the more likely you are to get what you want out of negotiations.
+For instance, it helps to anticipate their reactions and/or objections so that you have a thoughtful, confident response prepared.
 No matter which route you choose, more communication, not less, has been the key for many couples in the midst of negotiations.
 Good luck!

 Original publish date: August 04, 2016